EugenMayer/docker-wordpress-boilerplate-simple/README.md

 # WAT

-This boileplate focuses on provoding a simple, less technical way to run wordpress on docker
+This boilerplate focuses on providing a simple, less technical way to run wordpress on docker

  - using official wordpress image and adding the `wp-cli` to it

 This image can be used for production or running it locally for development.

-The usual workflows using `composer` and things like that are not included here to reduce the complexity of this boilerplate for the audience.
+The usual workflow using `composer` and things like that are not included here to reduce the complexity of this boilerplate for the audience.

 # Usage